 Adam: “You know, Gary bought a ring.”
 Ben: “Oh yeah?
 For Mary, isn’t it?”
 (Adam nods.)

 Language is used in our everyday lives.
 If psychology is a science of behavior, scientific investigation of language use must be one of the most central topics—this is because language use is ubiquitous.
-Every human group has a language; human infants (except those who have unfortunate disabilities) learn at least one language without being taught explicitly.
-Even when children who don’t have much language to begin with are brought together, they can begin to develop and use their own language.
-There is at least one known instance where children who had had little language were brought together and developed their own language spontaneously with minimum input from adults.
+Every human group has a language; human infants (except those who have disabilities) learn at least one language without being taught explicitly.
+Even when children, who don’t have many languages to begin with, are brought together, they can begin to develop and use their own language.
+There is at least one known instance where children, who had had little language, were brought together and developed their own language spontaneously with minimum input from adults.
 In Nicaragua in the 1980s, deaf children who were separately raised in various locations were brought together to schools for the first time.
 Teachers tried to teach them Spanish with little success.
 However, they began to notice that the children were using their hands and gestures, apparently to communicate with each other.
 Linguists were brought in to find out what was happening—it turned out the children had developed their own sign language by themselves.
 That was the birth of a new language, Nicaraguan Sign Language (Kegl, Senghas, & Coppola, 1999).
 Language is ubiquitous, and we humans are born to use it.